-Although I am a Disney fan and have visited the parks many times over the past few years, I still find visiting to be a bit overwhelming.
+Although I am a Disney fan and have visited the parks many times over the past few years, I still find the experience a bit overwhelming.
 With four theme parks, two water parks, Disney Springs, and countless hotels, there's so much to see and do.

 Even with a longer vacation, it can be challenging to plan a trip that includes all of your must-dos.
 If you only have two days to visit, it will be even more difficult.
 But, even if you only have two days to visit Walt Disney World, you'll need to be more thoughtful in your planning.

-This post offers our best tips for how to visit Walt Disney World in two days.
+This post offers our best tips for visiting Walt Disney World in two days.

 When booking your Walt Disney World vacation, consider purchasing through our affiliate Get Away Today.
 They offer great prices on tickets and can book many hotels.